 15. Play at your local recreation center

-Call the center and see what free drop in activities are coming up for all different age groups, especially if their is free swimming.
+Call the center and see what free drop-in activities are coming up for all different age groups, especially if there are free swimming times available.

 16. Plan a picnic